 It is always a good idea to have a contractor come and take a look at your decking.

 On average, decking that sits just above ground level can hold around 100 pounds per square foot.
-With 100 pounds per square foot, you'll be able to support a mid-sized hot tub with people and water.
+With 100 pounds per square foot, you'll be able to support a mid-sized hot tub filled with people and water.